Skip to main content

 Use this checklist now:

 There is no single winner.
 Use your actual payment mix and risk tolerance as the decision point.
-In this draft, Wise US pages list specific pricing mechanics, while the surfaced Revolut page is US Personal Standard, not Revolut Business.
+Wise US pages list specific pricing mechanics, while the surfaced Revolut page is US Personal Standard, not Revolut Business.

 The biggest risk is assuming headline pricing applies across every corridor and method.
 Another is relying on volume discounts without confirming you will stay above threshold before the monthly reset.
 A third is using personal-plan assumptions in business decisions, which can distort margin expectations.

-The pages in this draft are US-specific, so treat country scope as a hard check and review US and UK terms separately.
+The key pages are US-specific, so treat country scope as a hard check and review US and UK terms separately.
 Save the send, receive, card, and add-money fee views you are relying on, then re-check before scaling volume.
 Also confirm last-updated labels on the exact pages you use.

 Use one provider only if a delay or failure would not materially harm operations.
 If one miss could disrupt payroll, rent, or contractor payouts, keep a tested backup route live.
 A small live test on the backup path is the fastest readiness check.